Best Ping Pong Paddles of 2023: Our Favorites

 Ping Pong Paddle Handle Types and Information

 There are many ping pong paddle handle types, as well.
 It is significant to find the right paddle with the ideal handle so that you can execute your game plan to perfection.
-The paddle handle will directly impact your serve and how you execute it.
+The ping pong paddle handle will directly impact your serve and how you execute it.
 You have to determine the handle length first, then you have to decide on the right kind of handle.

 Handle Length

-As we discussed above, your grip determines the kind of handle you should use.
+As we discussed above, your grip determines the kind of table tennis racket handle you should use.
 If you use a penhold grip, then we suggest going for a smaller sized handle because you will be gripping only the top of the handle.
 However, if you use one of the variations of a shakehand grip, then go for a longer grip.

-There are three main types of handles:
+There are three main types of ping pong racket handles:

 Straight Handle